 This is unquestionably a viable option.
 Advertising to your friends allows you access to a potentially profitable market where you could sell your land or help someone with a property deal.

-The cost of the marketing campaign is very affordable, and it is undoubtedly worth it.
+The marketing campaign cost is very affordable, and it is undoubtedly worth it.

-If you’re selling your land to a friend, make sure you have a formal agreement or contract in place to make sure you’re both on the same page about the terms of the deal.
-You’ll also want to be firm about payment and ensure that you are paid in full to avoid any problems later.
+If you’re selling your land to a friend, make sure you have a formal agreement or contract in place to ensure you’re both on the same page about the terms of the deal.
+You’ll also want to be firm about payment and ensure you are paid in full to avoid any problems later.

 This is an excellent option for selling your land quickly, especially if you’re willing to sell the property at a bargain.
 There is no guarantee that it will succeed; nonetheless, the bidder must pay a fee.

-Most importantly, check to see what commission the auctioneer is charging since charges can range from 5% to 10%.
+Most importantly, check to see what commission the auctioneer charges since charges range from 5% to 10%.
 The seller is usually responsible for paying the fee, while the buyer sometimes pays a premium.

 If you have a large lot in a remote location, you may be able to sell your land to the government in some nations and states.
 The government may be keen to buy the area for its natural resources, preservation, or other purposes.

 For instance, if your land is in the countryside, the woods, or has wetlands, your government may be interested in it as a nature reserve.
-Similarly, if the area has natural resources like coal, timber, freshwater, or oil, your government may be interested.
+Similarly, your government may be interested if the area has natural resources like coal, timber, freshwater, or oil.

 You can find out their qualifications for land selling, and if your property is qualified, you can contact your government via their website, email, or phone.